 It may seem obvious, but the rotary table can rotate and is a particular trip hazard in oil rigs.
 If you walk across the derrick floor, walk around the rotary table, even if it is not moving as you approach it.

 Drilling fluid sprays

 The tongs are not the only hazard when pulling the drill pipe out.
 Remember that a column of drilling fluid types may be almost 30 meters high inside the pipe.
 As the connection has unscrewed, this liquid (commonly with a pH of 10 or 11) may spurt out into the eyes of the unwary spectator.

 Tubulars hazards are being lifted through the V-door in oil rigs.

 When drilling, running casing, or running production tubing, single pipe joints will be lifted from the pipe racks, through the V-door, and into the derrick.
 If the driller lifts one just a little too quickly, the end will come up the ramp, over the edge of the floor, and the whole pipe will swing violently across the floor.
 Don’t put yourself in a position where it could hit you.

 Wireline being run into the hole.

 From time to time, tools run into the hole in the wireline.
-If a tool is being run quickly and meets the resistance of some sort in the hole, the winch operator may not be able to stop quickly enough.
+If a tool is being run quickly and meets resistance of some sort in the hole, the winch operator may not be able to stop quickly enough.
 In that case, the wire will continue spooling off the drum and fall onto the derrick floor in loops.
-When the tool in the hole then falls free an instant later, the loose wire will be dragged very quickly into the hole, and the loops will snap tight with enough force to sever a limb.
+When the tool in the hole falls free an instant later, the loose wire will be dragged very quickly into the hole, and the loops will snap tight with enough force to sever a limb.
 Keep a safe distance away during this operation.

 HAZARDS IN THE OIL RIGS CELLAR